jannikmi/life-compendion/README.md

 As the being interactions with other beings, new questions arise:

+- When is it a good idea to collaborate?
+When to rather stay individualistic?
 - How can we collaborate efficiently?
 - What is there to know about friendship?
 - How to pick a partner?